 The answer to, “Do I need a lawyer to get a divorce?” is not that simple.
 Use the following information to help you make an informed decision.

-Times When You May Not Need a Divorce Lawyer
+Times When You May Not Need a Lawyer for Divorce

 A lawyer may not be necessary if you and your spouse can work together to resolve all the legal aspects of the divorce.
 These issues include: